unicode-org/message-format-wg/exploration/function-composition-part-1.md

 Still, whatever value is stored in the environment must capture as much information as is needed by functions.

-In Model 2, the value is a simple "formatted value", analogously to MessageFormat 1.
+In the simple model, the value is a simple "formatted value", analogously to MessageFormat 1.

-In Model 1, it is a more structured value that captures both the "formatted value", and everything that was used to construct it, as in the first model.
+In the preservation model, it is a more structured value that captures both the "formatted value", and everything that was used to construct it, as in the first model.